- Hydromorphone oral tablet is available as both a generic and brand-name drug. Brand name: Dilaudid.

 Serious side effects

 Call your doctor right away if you have serious side effects.
-Call 911 if your symptoms feel life threatening or if you think you’re having a medical emergency.
+Call 911 or your local emergency services if your symptoms feel life threatening or if you think you’re having a medical emergency.

 Serious side effects and their symptoms can include the following: